cp3402-students/CP3402-CMS-Assignment-2-Group-A-Baizonn-Learning-Center/site.md

 ## Overview
 Welcome to the documentation for the wordpress website.
 This document provides an overview of the site's features that will assist in editing and adding new content in the future.

-## Navbar
-**To change the logo/site title**, navigate to the themes menu in wordpress dashboard and customize the theme named Assignment 2 and once its open, select site identity.
-In this section titles, logos and taglines can be altered as per user preference.

-**To change the site menu**, navigate to the same theme, customize and select the menus option.
-Then select the menu named "primary", and add items/reorder as needed.

 ## Home Page
 **To edit content**, navigate to the "Assignment 2" theme customization, select any content under the prefix "Section: ", and edit as needed.